Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Analysis of the Patient Algorithm

 \begin{proof} We first describe three different experiments: In the first one, we have a pool $Z_{t-\frac{4}{3}}$ of some size.
 We call the agents in the pool at time $t-\frac{4}{3}$ the uncolored {\sl black agents}.
 These agents get critical exactly one time step after their arrival, so they will not be in the pool at time $t-\frac{1}{3}$ anymore.
 The $k_1$ many agents arriving in the interval $\left[t-\frac{4}{3} , t-1 \right)$ are called the {\sl red agents} and the $n=k_2+k_3$ many agents arriving in the interval $\left[ t-1, t-\frac{1}{3} \right)$ are called the {\sl blue agents}.
 Then agents can depart from the pool by perishing or by matching, so that $l$ colored, i.e., red or blue, agents are in the pool at time $t-\frac{1}{3}$.
-We are interested in the number $K_1$, which is the number of red agents in the pool at time $\left[t-\frac{1}{3}\right]$.\\ In the second experiment, we have an urn with $k_1$ red balls and $n$ blue balls and we take $k_1+n-l$ balls out of the urn, uniformly at random without replacement.
-We are interested in the number of red balls $K_1^\prime$ that are left in the urn after this procedure.\\ In the third experiment, we have an urn with $k_1$ red balls and $n$ blue balls and we take $l$ balls out of the urn, uniformly at random without replacement.
-We are interested in the number of red balls $\tilde{K_1}$ that are taken out of the urn.\\
+We are interested in the number $K_1$, which is the number of red agents in the pool at time $\left[t-\frac{1}{3}\right]$.

+In the second experiment, we have an urn with $k_1$ red balls and $n$ blue balls and we take $k_1+n-l$ balls out of the urn, uniformly at random without replacement.
+We are interested in the number of red balls $K_1^\prime$ that are left in the urn after this procedure.

+In the third experiment, we have an urn with $k_1$ red balls and $n$ blue balls and we take $l$ balls out of the urn, uniformly at random without replacement.
+We are interested in the number of red balls $\tilde{K_1}$ that are taken out of the urn.